-Two successful RNX formulations have been developed.
-These formulations deliver a fair performance and are well suited to motors up to and including "L" class.
-These two basic RNX formulations are: Note: all are mass percentages
+Two formulations are currently being presented.
+These are the "basic" RNX formulations that are considered to be the simplest and safest to make.
+These deliver a fair performance and are well suited to motors up to and including "L" class.
+The two basic RNX formulations are: Note: all are mass percentages

 |Formulation||Epoxy brand||Resin : hardener ||Potassium Nitrate (%)||Epoxy (%)||Ferric Oxide (%)|